AppliedStat/R-code/2023c/Readme.txt

+R Codes for Examples in the following paper

 Anomaly Detection Based on Cross Validation Under Weibull Distribution

 * Wanomaly.R : Collection of R functions